zigbee-alliance/distributed-compliance-ledger/deployment/persistent_chains/main-net/main-net-launch-manual.md

 ## II.
 Ceremony
 6. **Wait until the CSA Mainnet infrastructure is up and running**

     6.1.
-Go to https://dcl.csa-iot.org to access DCL Web UI and follow the ceremony procedure
+Access DCL Web UI link provided by CSA and follow the ceremony procedure

 7. **Run Sentry Node (skip this section if you are not running a sentry node)**